home

 Right: Opening of Fowlmead Country Park on disused Kent coalfields

-Through the new Drawing Breath Music Group, Jean set up a collaboration between the Band and Annie Whitehead, professional jazz trombonist and composer and commissioned Annie to compose a new piece of music themed on breathing.
-The Drawing Breath Music Project is grateful to the PRS Foundation for funding this project, which celebrated music directly produced by breath and also acknowledged the history of miners' struggles with occupational lung disease.
+Through the new Drawing Breath Music Group, Jean set up a collaboration between the Betteshanger Brass Band and Annie Whitehead, professional jazz trombonist and composer and commissioned Annie to compose a new piece of music for the band.
+The Drawing Breath Music Project is grateful to the PRS Foundation for funding this project, which celebrates music made by breath and breathing and acknowledges the history of occupational lung disease in the mining community that gave rise to the existence of brass bands in the first place.

-Jean also undertook a health-themed residency based on her 2007 coastal journey with Year Five at Herne Bay Junior School last summer term, building a life-size bicycle sculpture with driftwood collected from the Kent coast (photo on blog).
-The children later visited the Horsebridge Arts and Community Centre to see their work included in "Drawing Breath Recycled" last October.
+Jean has also undertaken a health-themed residency based on her coastal journey with Year Five at Herne Bay Junior School this summer term, building a life-size bicycle sculpture with driftwood collected from the Kent coast.
+These children will be able to make a trip to see their work at the Horsebridge Arts and Community Centre during "Drawing Breath Recycled" this term.